From Score Matching to Diffusion: A Fine-Grained Error Analysis in the Gaussian Setting: Modeling the Error in Denoising Score Matching

-\paragraph{Optimization error} However, for a constant and nonzero step size \( \tau \), the error of the stochastic gradient descent algorithm arises from the nonzero higher-order moments of the invariant distribution \( \pi_\tau \) of \( \theta \).
-We refer to this variance as the \textit{optimization error}.
-Our goal is to explicitly characterize the second-order moment of \( \pi_\tau \) in terms of \( \tau \), the training noise level \( \sigma \), and the geometry of the data, represented by \( C_{\text{data}} \).

-\cite[Proposition 3]{dieuleveut2020bridging} establishes, for a quadratic loss, an expression for the second-order moment of the invariant distribution of fixed-step-size SGD, formulated in terms of the covariance of the per-step error in SGD.
-However, this result is general and does not account for the specific structure of the denoising score matching loss~\eqref{eq:score_matching_loss_SGD}.
-In Proposition~\ref{prop:optim_error}, we refine this analysis by deriving an expression tailored to the denoising setting.
+The objective of this section is to provide an explicit approximation of the stationary distribution sampled by this process, with respect to the choice of learning rate $\tau$ and the number of data samples~$N$.
+We thus consider two sources of error.

-\paragraph{Generalization error} In practice, when training a denoiser, we only have access to a limited number of training samples \( \{x_i\}_{i \leq N} \) drawn from \( p_{\text{data}} \).
-To account for this source of error, we assume that at each step of the SGD algorithm, data samples are drawn from the empirical Gaussian distribution:
+\paragraph{Generalization error} It arises from the limited number $N$ of samples drawn from \( p_{\mathrm{data}} \) used for training the score model.
+To account for this error source, we assume that, at each step of the SGD algorithm~\eqref{eq:score_matching_SGD}, the data sample is not chosen in $X_N$ but is drawn from the empirical Gaussian distribution $p_N \eqdef \mathcal{N}(\hat{\mu}_N, \hat{C}_N)$, where